About

 Among his other key compositions are several large scale instrumental works, including the “ghost play” Haunt of Last Nightfall for percussion quartet, and the string quartet AGENCY, companion works in which “episodes of crushing sonic violence coexist with oases of serene lyrical beauty for an overall sense of smoldering, luxuriant noise” (The New York Times).
 Yet other works explore life’s many highs: the ecstatic, almost manic energy of Spalding Gray, the Iggy Pop-inspired “joyous honk” of raw power, the wry humor of Speak Softly, the fond nostalgia of 1986, or the moonstruck aches of first love in JFK and What Belongs to You.
 His broad catalog speaks to the mix of light and dark that we experience in life, with works that are unafraid to invoke the mythical, bewitching, disturbing, surreal, or comedic.

 Little set the tone for his operatic work with the 2006 premiere of Soldier Songs, drawing praise for “the imaginative way he draws on his varied musical interests to produce arresting and coherent works” (Musical America).
-Based on extensive interviews with military veterans, the work has quickly become part of the operatic repertoire and has been performed by Los Angeles Opera, Atlanta Opera, San Diego Opera, Des Moines Metro Opera, and by Beth Morrison Projects at the Holland Festival.
-A film adaptation of Soldier Songs was later produced for the Opera Philadelphia Channel, earning a 2022 GRAMMY Award nomination for Best Opera Recording and a 2022 Opera America Award for Digital Opera.
-This fall, baritone Nathan Gunn will make his role debut in the work at Chicago Opera Theater, conducted by Lidiya Yankovskaya.
+Based on extensive interviews with military veterans, the work has been performed by Los Angeles Opera, Atlanta Opera, San Diego Opera, Des Moines Metro Opera, and by Beth Morrison Projects at the Holland Festival, among others.
+A film adaptation of Soldier Songs was later produced for the Opera Philadelphia Channel, earning a 2022 GRAMMY® Award nomination, a 2022 Opera America Award, and a nomination from the International Opera Awards.

 Little’s many compositions for solo performer or small ensemble often include ghostly or spiritual themes: The “gloriously thunderous” (The Washington Post) Hellhound, composed for Maya Beiser, reflects on the legend of bluesman Robert Johnson selling his soul at the Crossroads.
 Ghostlight, commissioned for Eighth Blackbird by The Kennedy Center, looks to surrealist art and fairy tales for their unspoken lessons, while dress in magic amulets, dark, from My feet is a meditation on Christ on the cross commissioned by The Crossing and International Contemporary Ensemble.
-Still other works draw from literary sources or history.
-These include The Crocus Palimpsest, a Samuel Beckett-inspired work for solo cello composed for virtuoso Matt Haimovitz; Lessons, a setting of Walt Whitman for baritone voice and piano; and hold my tongue, a meditation channeling Hamlet commissioned by Bec Plexus for her project STICKLIP.
 The solo piano suite Accumulation of Purpose draws inspiration from the activism of the Freedom Riders, while the earthen lack, a solo cello work commissioned by the London Sinfonietta and Bowling Green State University, looks to antiquity for lessons about mortality.

 Little’s works for orchestra and large ensemble likewise interrogate the ways that we engage or grapple with the world in which we live: The Conjured Life, a centennial tribute to maverick composer Lou Harrison; CHARM, a celebration of city life commissioned by the Baltimore Symphony Orchestra; Haunted Topography and RADIANT CHiLD, which collectively explore the emotional landscapes of parenthood; and AM I BORN, a meditation on the ghosts of history, recorded by The Choir of Trinity Wall Street and recognized by Opera News as one of the best recordings of 2022.

-Little’s recorded catalog includes over 20 commercial releases from ensembles such as The Crossing, International Contemporary Ensemble, Newspeak, Third Coast Percussion, The Choir of Trinity Wall Street, Novus NY, Isaura String Quartet, the American Contemporary Music Ensemble (ACME), and Timur & the Dime Museum; soloists Maya Beiser, Matt Haimovitz, James Johnston, Bruce Levingston, Nick Photinos and Todd Reynolds, and singers James Bobick, Marnie Breckenridge, Cherry Duke, Blythe Gaissert, Ricardo Garcia, Alicia Gianni, Eve Gigliotti, Nicole Heaston, Mellissa Hughes, Michael Marcotte, Kelly Markgraf, Ryan McKinny, David Adam Moore, Bec Plexus, Peter Tansits, Elena Villalón, and Lauren Worsham.
+Little’s recorded catalog includes over 20 commercial releases from ensembles such as The Crossing, International Contemporary Ensemble, Newspeak, Third Coast Percussion, The Choir of Trinity Wall Street, Novus NY, Isaura String Quartet, the American Contemporary Music Ensemble (ACME), and Timur & the Dime Museum; soloists Maya Beiser, Matt Haimovitz, James Johnston, Bruce Levingston, Nick Photinos and Todd Reynolds, and singers James Bobick, Marnie Breckenridge, Cherry Duke, Blythe Gaissert, Eve Gigliotti, Mellissa Hughes, Michael Marcotte, David Adam Moore, Bec Plexus, Peter Tansits, and Lauren Worsham.
 These recordings have been released on such labels as New Amsterdam Records, Pentatone, Sono Luminus, Bright Shiny Things, and Cantaloupe Music.

 Little is the founding artistic director and former drummer of the amplified chamber ensemble, Newspeak.
 Hailed as “potent” (Alex Ross), “innovative” (New York Magazine), and “fierce” (Time Out New York), Newspeak explores the relationship of music and politics, while confronting head-on the boundaries between the classical and rock traditions.
 Newspeak released its first CD of commissioned works in November 2010, to critical acclaim.
 “You could call this punk classical,” Lucid Culture proclaimed, noting that the disc is “fearlessly aware, insightfully political (and) resolutely defiant.”
 The Washington Post wrote of their 2013 Washington DC performance, “Newspeak pretty much rules.”
 Newspeak founded the New Music Bake Sale, which fostered contemporary classical community annually in Brooklyn from 2009-2016.
 They have been featured at the Park Avenue Armory, on the Ecstatic Music Festival, on the 25th anniversary Bang on a Can Marathon and made their international debut at the 2014 Holland Festival.
 They have released four commercial recordings, with a fifth on the way.